scottbarnesg/battle_bot/index.md

 ## Introduction
 We present a step-by-step process for creating your own remote-controlled battle bot from scratch, covering all hardware and software used in our design.
 While the goal of our project was to design a battle bot, the electrical design and software we used can applied to other robotic applications.
-We have done our best to provide comprehensive explanations of our source code and wiring diagrams, and have provided a few unit tests to help you along the way.
+We have done our best to provide comprehensive explanations of our source code and wiring diagrams, and have included a few unit tests to help you along the way.

 All source code can be found in the project's [GitHub Repository](https://github.com/scottbarnesg/battle_bot).

 ## Project Overview
+Our system consists of two major components: the controller and the robot.
+The controller consists of the input device (a Logitech310 USB controller), a Raspberry Pi for processing the
+controller inputs, and an Arduino for transmitting the signals to the robot.
+The robot uses a single Arduino to receive signals from the controller, interpret the signals, and sent commands to the drive motor controller and the weapon (a spinning drum).

+## 1.0: Getting it Moving
+The obvious starting point for our robot is to get it to drive around.

+### 1.1: Electronics

+### 1.2: Software:

 # Markdown Reference Material (Delete Later)